sonyhome/SerialMenu/README.md

 * One call to display the menu
 * Easily support sub-menu hierarchies
 * Compact user code
+* Tiny SRAM data memory consumption
 * Menu text can be stored in SRAM or Flash (data or program memory)

 ## Memory overhead analysis:

-To analyze the efficiency of this library, it was added to one of the existing examples shipped with the Arduino IDE, and we compared the memory footprint overhead.
+To demonstrate the efficiency of this library, it was added to one of the existing examples shipped with the Arduino IDE, and we compared the memory footprint to figure out the actual overhead.

 This analysis is for the following configuration:
 * Example program: **07.Display -> barGraph**